Chicago woman inspired by MLK dedicates life to his mission

 Douglas was just five months old when King was killed, but the Chicago native, who spent her high school years near Memphis, said she decided at a very young age that his mission and message would inspire her career choice.

-"I moved to the south and I was told I wasn't supposed to raise my hand because I was black and a girl, but I had a radical teacher ad she told me to always raise my hand, so that was in my DNA," she recalled.
-"At that point i went around and I was like, I'm going to be a journalist."
+"I moved to the south and I was told I wasn't supposed to raise my hand because I was black and a girl, but I had a radical teacher and she told me to always raise my hand, so that was in my DNA," she recalled.
+"At that point I went around and I was like, I'm going to be a journalist."

-Douglas, a Northwestern University professor and former newspaper columnist, has spent the last year working with MLK50 founder and publisher Wendy Thomas, revisiting King's economic themes, profiling companies and policies she said have resulted in poverty and unfair labor practices, something she believes would not have happened if King was alive.
+Douglas, a Northwestern University professor and former newspaper columnist, has spent the last year working with MLK50 founder and publisher Wendi Thomas, revisiting King's economic themes, profiling companies and policies she said have resulted in poverty and unfair labor practices, something she believes would not have happened if King was alive.

 "I think very specifically with Memphis he would have been able to get a lot one with his economic justice if he had lived.
 Dr. King would say people deserve to have dignity but first you have to have work to do that you have a living wage," she said.
 "The entire fight for 15 that comes from Dr. King's playlist his agenda his to-do list."